If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Equipment loans

-Business owners can use equipment loans as a type of financing to purchase equipment for a business.
+Business owners can use equipment loans to purchase business equipment.
 These loans typically have shorter repayment terms than traditional ones and may be easier to qualify for since the equipment provides security.
 Additionally, equipment loans may provide access to more capital than conventional lenders.

 Personal loans